Cuong-LQA/Cypress/CypressWithTypescript/README.md

 3: Note down some problems when create project

 	- File tsconfig.json must be done first.
 Especially for field "Types".
 This will tells to use cypress, cypress-xpath (as a function)
-	- To use cypress-xpath, beside addind it in tsconfig.json, we need to add "require("cypress-xpath")" in support/index.js
+	- To use cypress-xpath, beside adding it in tsconfig.json, we need to add "require("cypress-xpath")" in support/index.js
-	- This project you cypress-promise to convert cypress async to promise
+	- This project uses "cypress-promise" library to convert cypress async to promise like normal javascript

 *Note*
 1. Asyncronous in Cypress